erenhatirnaz/angelco-startup-parser/README.md

 # Angel.co Startup Parser
-This script parses startups on angel.co by a market tag and creates a sqlite database with that parsed data.
+* `angel.rb`: This script parses startups on angel.co by a market tag and creates a sqlite database with that parsed data.
+* `sqlite_to_csv_converter.rb`: This script creates two csv files(one for nodes, one for edges) with parsed data by `angel.rb` for graph commons.

 # Requirements
 * Ruby >= 2.2.x